sansomlab/cellhub/docsrc/WorkflowOverview.rst

 Cells are fetched using :doc:`pipeline_fetch_cells.py<pipelines/pipeline_fetch_cells>`.
 The user specifies the cells that they wish to retrieve from the "final" table (see step 4) via an sql statement in the pipeline_fetch_cells.yml configuration file.
 The pipeline will extract the cells and metadata from the original matrices and combine them into market matrices and anndata objects for downstream analyses.

+It is recommended to fetch cells into a new directory.
+By design fetching of a single dataset per-directory is supported.

 The pipeline supports fetching of velocity information.

 .. note:: The retrieved metadata will include a "sample_id" column.
 From this point onwards it is natural to think of the "sample_id" as the unit of interest.
 The "library_ids" remain in the metadata along with all the qc statistics to facilitate downstream investigation of batch effects and cell quality.